danloveg/Human-Computer-Interactions-Final-Project/README.md

 We used HTML, JavaScript, and CSS (Bootstrap) to create our application.
 The project did not require that we create any persistence with a database or implement any security features.

 JavaScript libraries are loaded from file, not from any CDN.

-## Testing the Website
-To test, you can simply download the repository and open the `index.html` file in your favourite browser.

-You will be brought to a login page.
-There are no credentials required to enter the website.

-The homepage contains a tab for the student's schedule, the course registration page, and a tab for the user's personal information.